apollographql/federation-next/apollo-harness/README.md

 load 3:rb_loader:symbiose.graphql:
 ```

 This controlfile will result in a batch of tests which will generate results in the results/[test name] directory.
 All tests will load a schema file, so the schema file argument is mandatory.
-You may optionally provide a query which is planned.
+You may optionally provide a query to plan.

 ## results